alexjoverm/migrate-wordpress-storyblok/readme.md

 ```

 A few notes:
 - Wordpress has 2 main taxonomies: `category` and `post_tag`.
-While category is more complex and can have hierarchy, post_tag is merely a tag string.
+While category is more complex and can have hierarchy or translations, post_tag is merely a tag string.
 - `pages.json` and `posts.json` also include a `blocks` property, with a Guttermberg block structure representation of the content.

 ### Step 3 - Mapping